mooreaz92/mooreaz92/README.md

 ### Let's Connect!

 Thank you for taking the time to explore my GitHub profile.
-If you're interested in collaborating, discussing data analytics, or just want to connect, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/ryanmoore) or [email](mailto:ryanmoore@example.com).
-I'm always eager to connect with fellow data enthusiasts and share knowledge.
+If you're interested in collaborating, discussing data analytics, or just want to connect, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/mooreaz92/) or [email](mailto:mooreaz92@gmail.com).
+I'm always eager to chat about accounting, finance, data, or just the Chicago music scene!

-Stay curious, keep coding, and let the rhythm of data guide us to new discoveries!

 ```python
 def stay_curious():